dustinscarberry/signal/docs/dashboard.md

 ## Adding Widgets ##

-Clicking Add Widget will bring up a selection to add new widgets.
+Clicking "Add Widget" will bring up a selection to add new widgets.

 - Video Embed - Allows embedding a YouTube or Vimeo video.
 - Services List - Displays services and their current status. [auto refreshes]